kubamaruszczyk1604/KMeansCSharp/README.md

   - Method for calculating distance between data points: GetDistance(DataVec other).

-By default, euclidean distance is used, but since algorithm only cares about the distance function (and not about the underlying data structure), classes that are derived form DataVec can provide their own implemantations of distance function via overriding default GetDistance() method.
+By default, euclidean distance is used, but since algorithm only cares about the distance function (and not about the underlying data structure), classes that are derived form DataVec can provide their own implemantations of distance function via override of default GetDistance() method.

 ### Example usage: